lethanhnam1203/lethanhnam1203/README.md

-### Hi and thanks so much for visiting my GitHub Repository👋
+### Hi and thanks for visiting my GitHub 👋

+In 2023, I graduated with a Master's degree in Artificial Intelligence & Data Science from Heinrich Heine University Düsseldorf.
+At the moment, I work as a Scientific Software Developer at the Institute of IT Security in Lübeck.
+I am developing software solutions for the [Anomed](https://anomed.de/) consortium.

 *My Repository is currently under construction.
-I am trying to upload more contents.
-Sorry for the inconveniences.
-It is due to time constraints rather than laziness.*
+I am trying to upload more contents.*

 - 🔭  I’m currently working on renovating this GitHub Repository
 - 🌱  I’m currently learning Spectral Graph Theory, Topological Data Analysis, Machine Learning in Productions, Generative Models